getodk/collect/docs/CONTRIBUTING.md

 - Is the code easy to understand and to maintain?
 - Is there sufficient detail to inform any changes to documentation?

-Community members review the code and leave their comments, verifying that the changes included are relevant and properly address the issue.
 A maintainer does a thorough code review and when satisfied with the code, accepts and may label the pull request as `needs testing` to indicate the need for a manual [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing) pass.
 A pull request may have `needs testing` removed and added again several times until the behavior is thoroughly verified.
 Once the behavior has been verified, the pull request is labelled as `behavior verified`.

 ## Merging pull requests

-Pull requests can be merged by committers once they are accepted or once they have been accepted and have been labelled as `behavior verified` unless:
+Pull requests can be merged by maintainers once they are accepted or once they have been accepted and have been labelled as `behavior verified` unless:

-* There is a currently a "code freeze" due to an [ongoing release](/README.md#release-cycle)
 * [CI](https://app.circleci.com/pipelines/github/getodk/collect) is currently failing

+If a PR is being merged to a release branch rather than `master`, any strings added as part of the changes should also be added to `master` (with `tools:ignore="UnusedResources"`) as a follow-up PR so that they can be translated.

 ## Work in progress pull requests